Max-Cossart/trivia-ui/README.md

 ## Known Issues

 - When a true or false follows another the same answer can't be selected again.
+- I have not you made it responsive so it does not work on small screens.

 ## Future Goals

 - Fix the bug listed above.
 - Add the timer for each question as the bonus states.
+- Make the app playable on mobile phone.